 Urban Plunge introduces first-year students to Fordham and the New York City area by exposing them to the grounding principles of the Jesuit Mission and employing the Ignatian paradigm of experiential learning.
-Urban Plunge provides students with a 3 day virtual intensive orientation to the core values of the University through direct engagement with the Bronx and New York City communities.
+Urban Plunge provides students with a 3-day hybrid (virtual and in-person) intensive orientation to the core values of the University through direct engagement with the Bronx and New York City communities.
 The Jesuit Educational Mission calls us to seek “a life beyond self” and to hone a “bothered excellence” that leads us to be agents of change in our society.
 The Urban Plunge program hopes to lay the groundwork for students to more deeply embrace these values over their four years at Fordham and beyond.
 There are several key learning objectives, including:

 - Students learn about some of the socio-economic issues facing communities in New York City.

-- Students will learn how to responsibly implement ideas from readings, discussions, and reflections into hands on work with various community organizations focusing on key social issues in pursuit of a well-educated solidarity.
+- Students will learn how to responsibly implement ideas from readings, discussions, and reflections into hands-on work with various community organizations focusing on key social issues in pursuit of well-educated solidarity.